 Starting a new research position can be unsettling.
-Whatever you are new to Queen's, new to the UK or new to being a postdoc or research staff, this session should help you better understand your environment, your role and the support available to you.
-Because postdoc positions are fixed-term positions, we'll also discuss career planning and help you set goals to progress your career, whatever this means to you.
+Whether you are new to Queen's, new to the UK or new to being a postdoc or research staff, this session should help you to better understand your environment, your role and the support available to you.
+With postdoc positions being fixed-term positions, we'll also discuss career planning and help you to set goals to progress your career, whatever this means to you.

 This session is mainly an information session but also includes interactive elements and networking.

 - Helping you understand your environment: Queen's structure, the UK funding landscape, sector drivers supporting your professional development...

 - Helping you understand your role and get good working habits

 - Highlighting the support available to you from the PDC and other departments

 - Providing tips on planning your career